---

 ```

-## Building a regression model for NBA performance
+## Fitting a regression for Airbnb price

 ```{python}